coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 We see a trend[^wobble] of programs getting linearly longer (with only minor variation in $\mathrm{T}$ percentage) and the $\chi^2$ statistic tending toward zero.

 [^wobble]: When this data was taken, from time to time, quilc would result in somewhat "wobbly" data for larger (i.e., worse) tolerance values.
 For instance, for a tolerance of $2^{-2}$, quilc would occasionally emit an operation count of approximately 500.
-From time to time, due to the probabilistic nature of Selinger's algorithm and other parts of quilc itself, one will observe spurious spikes in absolute numbers, though these numbers are still asymptotically correct.
+From time to time, due to the probabilistic nature of the Ross-Selinger algorithm and other parts of quilc itself, one will observe spurious spikes in absolute numbers, though these numbers are still asymptotically correct.
 The data presented here doesn't represent the *best* values, just qualitatively *usual* values.

 These tests, among others, give us confidence in the correctness of the algorithm.